TN's Jr. Duck Stamp Art Contest

 • 100 Tennessee students (25 in each grade group) receive beautiful first, second, third, or honorable mention ribbons (groups are K-3, 4-6, 7-9, and 10-12).

-• 36 first, second and third place winners will receive special engraved Junior Duck Stamp plaques.
+• 36 first, second and third place winners will also receive special engraved Junior Duck Stamp plaques.

-• The Tennessee Best of Show winner receives a $1,000 college scholarship, a framed Federal Duck Stamp print, and their artwork on the state waterfowl stamp.
+• The Tennessee Best of Show winner receives also receives a $1,000 check from TWRF, a framed Federal Duck Stamp print, and their artwork on the state waterfowl stamp, and will move on the national competition.

 TN has one of the most successful and prestigious Jr. Duck Stamp Programs in the nation, mostly due to our great partners, which are listed below.
 Please take time to check out their websites!